LoganMcQuirk/DeckDesign/README.md

 ## Key features
 - Live preview of a single card (front/back)
 - Replace suit icons and picture-card images with user uploads
-- Preset images and preset styles
+- Alternative of preset images and preset styles
 - Mirror image toggle and image position/size controls
 - Toggle card border (borderless mode)
 - Export single cards or the entire deck as PNGs with bleed margins (html2canvas, JSZip)